Slick Naim: 2020–present: Critical acclaim for Mo and other projects

 "keeping the faith" in "insightful" Muslim-American storytelling and maintaining "an effective balance of ebullience and pathos."

 Ayishah Ayat Toma of Gazzetely said that "Naim's approach reveals a deep understanding of character emotional landscapes, allowing comedic moments to exist alongside intense personal struggles."
 She said Naim's direction "represents contemporary television storytelling, where character-focused narratives invite empathy through genuine experiences."
 In their review of the season, Variety commended Naim for finding "a loose rhythm that swings between the Najjars and occasional flashbacks to Mo's childhood when Mo's father was still alive with lived-in ease."

 Naim, along with the Mo team, won the 2022 Gotham Independent Films Award for Breakthrough Series Under 40 Minutes, and 2022 Peabody Award.
 The award profile published on Peabody's official website said that "the precarity of being an asylum-seeking refugee in the United States may not immediately feel like fodder for a half-hour streaming comedy, and yet Mo [offers] a hilarious exploration of what it means to move through the world with the constant knowledge that your entire life may well disappear from one day to the next."

 Personal life

 Naim is married to paediatric occupational therapist Reema Naim (née Durrani).
-The couple has two children.
+They have two children.
 Reema's mother is a member of Saudi Arabian royalty.
 She has starred in five of Naim's music videos, and also directed one of them.